DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 >
 > While the coven is within 100 feet of the windmill, it can take lair actions as long as it isn't incapacitated.
 >
-> In both phases, on initiative count 20 (losing initiative ties), the coven can take one of the following lair action options, or forgo using any of them in that round:
+> In both phases, on initiative count 20 (losing initiative ties), the coven can take one of the following lair action options centered on or originating from the windmill, or forgo using any of them in that round:
 >
 > - **_Warding Wind._** The coven casts _warding wind._
 > - **_Gust of Wind._** The coven casts _gust of wind._